-Fellow’s Lecture Series: Dedicated fellow lectures are held weekly throughout the academic year and are taught by a mix of faculty and co-fellows.
+Fellow’s Lecture Series: Dedicated fellow lectures are held weekly throughout the academic year and are taught by PICU faculty.
 They include introductory topics such as respiratory physiology and mechanical ventilation, and progress to cover topic areas highlighted by the American Board of Pediatrics for critical care medicine.

-Departmental Conference: Pediatric critical care lectures are held weekly for the entire department and are presented by a variety of MGH faculty, as well as visiting lecturers.
+Division Conference: Pediatric critical care lectures are held weekly for the entire division and are presented by a variety of MGH faculty, as well as visiting lecturers.

 Case Conference: This interdisciplinary conference is presented by a PICU fellow and typically reviews a recent complex case.
 The conference is attended by invited subspecialists and the entire PICU care team in order to learn and discuss cases which involved many integrated decisions and multiple teams.

 Faculty Rounds: Presented monthly by the on-service PICU fellow, this conference aims to discuss the highlights of difficult or interesting cases currently in the unit, with discussion and input from other PICU attendings.